CDLUC3/mrt-doc/meetings/2018-09-25-simplifying-merritt.md

 ### Scale

-We want to be able to handle very very large objects -- currently > 500 GB is hard, > 1 TB can't be downloaded; > 10 TB is nearly impossible.
+We want to be able to handle very very large objects -- currently 500 GB is hard, 1 TB can't be downloaded; 10 TB is nearly impossible.
+We also want to be able to handle the volume of requests/submissions we'd get if we could provide libraries with free storage.

 Issues include:

 - factors out of our control on the submitter's side
 - local copies for ingest, storage, audit & replication
+- lack of scalability testing / load testing
 - ????

 #### Action items / questions to answer

 - don't make local copies
 - look at [Dat](http://datproject.org/) and/or other alternatives to straight HTTP for large file transfers
+- scalability/load testing (UI, Ingest, …?)
 - other issues?

 ### Environments / Testing